sg-dev/sg-website/content/events/Workshop-Structural-Balance-May-2024/_index.md

-The workshop celebrates the completion of the binational collaborative research project on signed relations and structural balance jointly funded by the Polish National Science Foundation (Grant No: xxx) and the Swiss National Science Foundation (SNSF Grant No: 105213L_192746).
+The workshop celebrates the completion of the binational collaborative research project on signed relations and structural balance jointly funded by the Polish National Science Foundation and the Swiss National
+Science Foundation (SNSF Grant No: 105213L_192746).

 We gratefully acknowledge